 Our curricular and co-curricular rigor at VMI is unmatched.
 Cadets are required to complete a holistic academic experience and participate in physical training and athletic programs designed to challenge and develop them.
 To provide an optimal experience, we must balance a schedule that prioritizes the essential functions of cadet daily life that results in individual and collective health and wellness.
-To this end, we intend to optimize the academic and training schedules to provide the mental and physical challenging experiential learning that leads to personal and professional development.
-By increasing participation in a Summer Transition Program that uses evidence-based approaches to cadet success, we will focus cadet success with an eye toward instilling positive lifelong habits.
+To this end, we intend to optimize the academic and physical training schedules in ways that best promote cadets' personal and professional development.
+In this pursuit, we will work to ensure that the learning experiences we provide are mentally and physically demanding, and importantly, designed, implemented, and evaluated in alignment with cutting edge research.
+Increasing Summer Transition Program participation will also play a key role in achieving this objective.